JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 Profile.Allocs.@profile g(p,n)
 PProf.Allocs.pprof(Profile.Allocs.fetch(), from_c=false)
 ```
-PProf by default shows outputs in call graph (how to read it can be found [here](https://git.io/JfYMW)), but supports the flamegraph (fortunately).
+PProf by default shows outputs in call graph (how to read it can be found [here](https://git.io/JfYMW)), but also supports the flamegraph (fortunately).
 Investigating the output we found that most allocations are caused by concatenation of arrays on lines 3 and 4.

 Scrutinizing the function `f`, we see that in every call, it has to allocate arrays `m0` and `m1` **on the heap.** The allocation on heap is expensive, because it might require interaction with the operating system and it potentially stress garbage collector.
 Can we avoid it?
 Repeated allocation can be frequently avoided by: